dbeals/Tarot/README.md

 # Current Status

-Tarot is currently in Alpha Status 0.2.
-This means that variables and syntax are subject to change and that there is very little documentation.
+Tarot is currently in Alpha Status 0.3.
+This means that variables and syntax are subject(but unlikely) to change and that there is very little documentation.

 # To-Do

-- Add plugins for sidebar
+- ~~Add plugins for sidebar~~
 - Add more colors for initial theme
 - Add different button colors
 - Add different button sizes